Southwest Church Planting Network

 Most of the churches in the Network are relatively young.
 Many are only a few years old, and many have been planted by other participating churches in the Network.
 We are faced with the challenge of growing our own churches while planting others.
 Some may see this as an overwhelming task, but we view it as an opportunity for great faith.

-The Network has the support of the Mission to North America (MNA) or Missions Committees of all four Presbyteries as well as the Missions to North America Committee of the General Assembly (MNA/GA) in Atlanta.
+The Network has the support of the Mission to North America (MNA) or Missions Committees of five Presbyteries (North Texas, Hills and Plains, Metro Houston, Rio Grande, and Arizona) as well as the Missions to North America Committee of the General Assembly (MNA/GA) in Atlanta.
 The Network activities do not replace either of these organizations but instead enhance their efforts and accelerate the building of the Kingdom of Jesus Christ.
 The MNA (or Missions) Committees of the Presbyteries still act independently and have budgets of their own for church planting and RUF work that is not addressed by the Network.
 Part of the commitment that a church makes to participate in the Network is that it will annually contribute .75% of its operating budget to their local Presbytery for its ongoing work.

 1. Identifying and training leaders